lgbt-foundation/whitepaper/whitepaper.md

 ### Understanding The Power Of The Pink Economy

 The size of the LGBT community translates directly to major global economic impact.
-In terms of economic power, as a percentage of global GDP per capita, the LGBT community could be said to represent between $2 trillion and $4.2 trillion.
-Again, if we viewed the LGBT community, at the upper range, this would place the spending power of the pink economy on a level greater than the GDP of Germany.
+In terms of economic power, as a percentage of global GDP per capita<sup>int-6</sup>, the LGBT community could be said to represent between $2 trillion and $4.2 trillion.
+At the upper range, this places the spending power of the pink economy on a level greater than the GDP of Germany.
 In other words, it would be the world’s 4th-largest economy.<sup>int-3</sup>

 `INFOGRAPHIC SHOWING THE ECONOMIC POWER OF THE community IN COMPARISON TO OTHER COUNTRIES`

 The disposable income and earning power of the LGBT community continues to grow—at least part of the community.
 University of Washington’s Marieka Klawitter’s 2014 study determined that lesbians earn a premium of 9% more than heterosexual women.
 A recent study by Vanderbilt economists Christopher Carpenter and Samuel Eppink discovered that gay men who were employed full-time made on average 10% more than their straight male counterparts.

 Only slowly are businesses realizing their loss if not acknowledging this spending power and properly addressing the needs and concerns of the community.
 More and more industries are just starting to understand that the community can make up significant portion of their income, e.g. up to 10% in the travel industry.
-The “pink dollar” often looks like any other dollar to them, which is a mistake.
+As Joint United Nations Programme on HIV and AIDS researcher Erik Lamontagne summed up succinctly, “In simple terms, the more homophobic you are, the more and more it will cost your economy.”<sup>int-5</sup> The “pink dollar” often looks like any other dollar to them, which is a mistake.
 Marketers routinely underestimate the strong loyalty of members of the community and how much it drives purchasing decisions due to a lack of data.
 While numerous studies have demonstrated that LGBT consumers show loyalty to specific brands that recognize and appeal to them directly, to date, economic activity has only been identifiable in specific sectors of the economy, such as fashion, entertainment, technology, travel, healthcare or financial services.
 In truth, a much greater pink economy exists and its scale and potential are yet to be fully revealed.

 > **It is therefore our mission to utilize blockchain technology with our LGBT Token in order to illustrate the power of the pink economy on a global scale and, by doing so, help the LGBT community tap into that power in order to advance its progressive goals through our LGBT Impact initiative.**